dadasmash/dagong.github.io/README.md

 https://www.youtube.com/watch?v=jplSmg2Z-Tw

 #### some hint
-for menu at the top bar, for example: Research and Datasets. <br>
+first thing, change url and repository address in _config.yml for menu at the top bar, for example: Research and Datasets. <br>
 their menu option is stored at _data/navigation.yml  <br>
 the link and corresponding markdown is stored at /pages and corresponding files  <br>